mehulagg/gitlab/doc/user/group/saml_sso/scim_setup.md

 NOTE:
 Deprovisioning does not delete the user account.

+During the synchronization process, all of your users get GitLab accounts, welcoming them to their respective groups, with an invitation email.
+When implementing SCIM provisioning, you may want to warn your security-conscious employees about this email.

 ```mermaid
 graph TD
   A[Remove User from SCIM app] -->|IdP sends request to GitLab| B(GitLab: Is the user part of the group?)